Skip to content

 How Diversified Insurance Brokers Fits Into the Fiduciary Conversation

 Diversified Insurance Brokers is an independent insurance brokerage.
 We do not offer securities or provide investment advice.
-Where we add value is in the insurance planning decisions that often intersect with investment planning—especially annuities, life insurance, Medicare planning, and long-term care approaches.
-When clients want fiduciary portfolio management or securities-based advice, we can facilitate an introduction through Concierge Wealth Services to an independent SEC-registered investment adviser partner for the appropriate advisory channel.
+Where we add value is in the insurance planning decisions that intersect with financial planning — especially annuities, life insurance, Medicare planning, and long-term care strategies — where understanding the product’s structure, comparing alternatives across multiple carriers, and explaining trade-offs clearly produces meaningfully better client outcomes than single-product presentations.
+When clients want fiduciary portfolio management or securities-based advisory services, we can facilitate an introduction through Concierge Wealth Services to an independent SEC-registered investment adviser partner.

 When Fiduciary-Level Oversight Matters Most